Current and recent projects

 Even in remote systems with no human activities, mercury and other contaminants can be high in fish.
 We have several projects to understand how contaminants are accumulated through lake, river and coastal food webs into top predators.

-In Nova Scotia we are working in Kejimkujik National Park, an area known as a biological mercury hotspot.
-We are studying how mercury moves through the food webs of these acidic lakes and whether it is affecting the health of the fish.
+In Nova Scotia we worked in Kejimkujik National Park, an area known as a biological mercury hotspot.
+We were studying how mercury moves through the food webs of these acidic lakes and whether it was affecting the health of the fish.

-In Norway we are working with researchers at the Norwegian Institute for Water Research (NIVA) to assess how climate change (using a latitudinal gradient) affects mercury in lake food webs.
+In Norway we worked with researchers at the Norwegian Institute for Water Research (NIVA) to assess how climate change (using a latitudinal gradient) affects mercury in lake food webs.

-Funding: These projects are being supported by an NSERC Discovery Grant, Environment and Climate Change Canada, Parks Canada, the Norwegian Institute for Water Research and MERI Foundation.
+Funding: These projects are being supported by an NSERC Discovery Grant, the Jarislowsky Foundation, Environment and Climate Change Canada, Parks Canada, the Wildlife Conservation Society, and the Norwegian Institute for Water Research.

 Salmon Aquaculture in the Bay of Fundy